mboldrini/NewFisioEvolui/README.md

-# API - Fisio Evolui
+# APP - Fisio Evolui

-I developed this API for an app I'm making, but since I decided to start from scratch, using the main methodologies on the market, such as TDD and Factory, in addition to performing automated tests, I decided to make this api publicly available, as I will no longer use it.
+I developed this APP with a focus on patient management and care for physiotherapists, but since I decided to start from scratch, using the main market methodologies, such as TDD and Factory, in addition to performing automated tests, I decided to make this api publicly available, as I will not more use it

-Link para o APP, feito em React Native:  https://github.com/mboldrini/NewFisioEvolui
+Link para a API, feito em Node:  https://github.com/mboldrini/ApiFisioEvoluiV2